 Binghamton University Women is a membership organization that brings together women from across the University - staff, faculty, retirees, spouses and partners - for fellowship and service.
 Members support the entire lifecycle of University women through programs that build community at the campus and raise funds for scholarships and awards for female students.
 Founded in 1947 by Wanda Bartle, wife of the University's first president, Binghamton University Women offers general interest programs during the academic year for all members and various special interest group activities coordinated by volunteer hosts.
 New members and current members of the University community can meet people from across the campus with a diversity of interests to advance their connection to Binghamton and beyond.
-The organization maintains both a website (https://www.binghamton.edu/organizations/buwomen/) and a Facebook page (https://www.facebook.com/BUWome).
-2021-22 President Shamsher Dhillon: sdhillon@binghamton.edu.
+The organization maintains both a website and a Facebook page.
+2023-24 President: Michelle Gardner (email).
 For more information, please contact buwomen@binghamton.edu.